Wouldn’t it be great if you could keep contributing to an offshore pension plan as you move from one job / country to the next?

 This section of the website examines the process of pension planning for expatriates in terms of their retirement strategies.
 Issues associated with expat pensions include the following:

-- Advantages and disadvantages of Offshore Pension Plans
+- Advantages and disadvantages of International Pension Plans

 - Retirement planning issues for consideration